-Students work with a longer text (approximately 500 words) that gives a different or expanded point of view on the topic of the unit.
+Students work with a longer text (approximately 400 words) that gives a different or expanded point of view on the topic of the unit.
 This exposure to multiple points of view is a key aspect of developing skills in critical thinking.
 All 10 keywords appear in the second reading as well, providing additional incontext information about how the words are used.
-This is followed by a series of carefully structured activities including pre-reading, comprehension, making inferences, and identifying opinions.
-The section culminates in a short discussion.
+This is followed by a series of carefully structured activities including pre-reading, identifying the topic and main idea, finding supporting details, and logical reasoning.
+The section ends with a short discussion.